2015 Severe Weather Awareness Week

 Contest Announcement of Winners and Finalists

 With an average of 1.4 million cloud-to-ground lightning strikes each year, no other state in the country experiences more lightning strikes than Florida.
 The key to remaining safe from a lightning strike is to keep an eye to the sky and watch for darkening skies on the horizon along with distant rumbles of thunder.
 Being outside is never safe during a thunderstorm.
 If you can hear thunder, then you are close enough to be struck by lightning!
-Always remember the 30/30 rule: Go inside if you hear thunder within 30 seconds of a lightning flash.
-Wait at least 30 minutes after you hear thunder before going back outside.
+Always remember, When Thunder Roars, Go Indoors!

 Fair weather and fine seas treat Florida beachgoers to very agreeable conditions most of the time.
 However, weather and water can change rapidly.
 Dangerous rip currents, waves, lightning, and waterspouts are among the marine hazards facing anyone who enjoys Florida’s beaches.
 Rip currents can pull unprepared swimmers away from shore and into deeper offshore waters.
 Always check beach warning flags before swimming and remember, if caught in a rip current, Don’t Fight, Swim Left or Right!